Investing in our communities

 As part of the Iberdrola Group, ScottishPower uses the London Benchmarking Group Framework to evaluate its Community Investment activity.
 This framework is used by leading businesses around the world, providing a comprehensive and consistent approach to measuring the real value and impact of corporate community investment to both business and society.

-During 2021, ScottishPower voluntarily contributed £23.2 million in community support activity, through cash, time, in kind support and management costs associated with running community programmes.
-This represents an increase of 28% on the previous year.
+During 2022, ScottishPower voluntarily contributed nearly £12.7m in community support activity, through cash, time, in kind support and management costs associated with running community programmes.

 ScottishPower has a significant presence in many communities throughout the UK; from offices, to windfarms, substations and overhead line networks.